drumilbhati/Website/README.md

    - Check out the map on the homepage showcasing the GTA V map with the in-game locations related to the Epsilon Program

 8. **Contact form**
-   -Users can contact the admins through the contact form
+   -Users can contact the admins through the contact form at the end

 ## Contributing